HimanshuKushwahadev27/ActiveConnectionScanner/README.md

 pip install -r requirements.txt
 Usage:

-install the script: (youll need to modify it first to add your API key to the code, or directly comment out the API function and use the other one I provided) pip install -e .
+install the script: (youll need to modify it first to add your API key in ip_lookup.py to the code, or directly comment out the API function and use the other one I provided) pip install -e .

 then run it: